 EXPANDING YOUR SOURCING HORIZONS

-“Widening your supply base and not relying on one supplier is essential to mitigate against external threats,” Chirag Shah, executive director at business and technology provider Xchanging, explained to Just Style.
+“Widening your supply base and not relying on one supplier is essential to mitigate against external threats,” Chirag Shah, executive director at business and technology provider Xchanging, explains.
 While companies can form close working relationships with a single supplier, the heavy reliance on that source can be an expensive supply chain disaster waiting to happen.

 It can also mean that companies don’t reap the benefits of healthy market competition.
 In the 2015 Global Procurement Survey, Xchanging asked over 800 procurement professionals about challenges facing their business operations, and found that 65% struggled with a lack of supplier innovation.
 By using a wide range of suppliers, companies have more choice and more bargaining power, which could help them to secure better prices.